tommy-iasia/StartMinimized/README.md

 # StartMinimized

-It is annoying in server that console flashing frequently because of Task Scheduler calling `cmd` periodically.
+It is annoying in server that consoles flash frequently because of Task Scheduler calling `cmd` periodically.

 You can only either run your batch in totally background or endure the console flashing.